JuanICor/E-Semantic/docs/decisions/0001-C-parser-to-use.md

 ## Context and Problem Statement

-Which library provides the best tools for parsing?
+Which library provides the best tools for parsing C code?
 Which library enables a quick search through the code we are parsing?

 ## Decision Drivers